Characterization of regularity via variational stability of alternating projections sequences: Abstract

 \section{Abstract}

 The notion of regular pair $(A,B)$ for two nonempty closed convex subsets $A$ and~$B$ of a Hilbert space $\H$ was introduced by Borwein and Bauschke in 1993 to ensure convergence (in norm) of the alternating projection method to some point of the best approximation set.
 In 2022, De Bernardi and Miglierina showed that regularity of the pair $(A,B)$ guarantees, additionally, the convergence for any variational perturbation of the alternating projection method, provided the corresponding best approximation sets are bounded.
-The aim of this paper is to show that the converse assertion is also true.
+In this work, we show that the converse assertion is also true.
+Moreover, this converse assertion holds without requiring the best approximation sets to be bounded.

 \textbf{Keywords}: Alternating projection method, Convex feasibility problem, $d$-stability, \\ regularity, Attouch-Wets convergence.

 \textbf{AMS Classification}: \textit{Primary}: 47J25 \textit{Secondary}: 90C25, 90C48